sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language-cli.md

 The following keys determine the amount of logging:

 * `log` (integer, default value 5).
 The log level (`{ "0": "OFF", "1": "ERROR", "2": "WARN", "3": "INFO", "4": "DEBUG", "5": "TRACE"} `)
+* `debugTemplate` (boolean, default value `false`).
+Debug the template output: insert warning identifiers that refer to the log.

 Notes: